omcnicoll/omcnicoll.github.io/_posts/Sitecore/2020-03-29-Service-Delete.markdown

 ---
 layout: post
-title:  "Post Sitecore Service Cleanup"
+title:  "Sitecore 9 Service Cleanup"
 date:   2019-03-29 11:04:24 -0400
 categories: Sitecore
 ---
 Congratulations, you've just completed your first (or more) installation of Sitecore 9!
 The site comes up, but you're noticing that your computer is running much slower than before.
 You take a quick look at your running services and notice java is taking up 90% of your CPU.
 What gives?

-A huge culprit I've found, especially if you have multiple installations or perhaps failed installations, is that each installation will install windows services for xconnnect.
+A huge culprit I've found, especially if you have multiple installations from different projects or perhaps failed installations, is that each installation will install windows services for xconnnect.
 These will all be running automatically by default and drowning your processing power.

 There are a few ways to fix this.
   1. Simply stop the service temporarily